OCULA Lightning Strikes Student Award

 Award Presentation Information

-• All students selected to present will attend the Conference the day of award presentation at no charge and will also receive a complimentary one-year membership in the Ontario Library Association and Ontario College and University Library Association.
+• This award is presented at the OLA annual Super Conference during the OCULA Spotlight Speaker event.
+All students selected to present will attend the Super Conference on the he day of award presentations at no charge and will also receive a complimentary one-year membership in the Ontario Library Association and Ontario College and University Library Association.

 • 2020 Oy Lein “Jace” Harrison, University of Toronto